-Another important configuration which we need to take care before trying to install SCCM CB clients on a discovered system is setting up “Network Access Account” and “Client Push Installation Account”.
+Another important configuration that we need to take care of before trying to install SCCM CB clients on a discovered system is setting up “Network Access Account” and “Client Push Installation Account”.

 SCCM Client Installation to manage AD Discovered Systems

-Client push method has some draw backs, and it needs Admin$ access etc… The best option is to use AD group policy client installation method.
+The client push method has some drawbacks, and it needs Admin$ access, etc… The best option is to use the AD group policy client installation method.

 - More about discovery methods for SCCM ConfigMgr CB here